 LCC has satellite centers in northeastern New Mexico towns of Santa Rosa and Springer.
 In addition, the college also has a site in Mora.
 These satellites, in addition to the main campus, serve participants of the Springer Municipal Schools, Maxwell Municipal Schools, and Santa Rosa Consolidated Schools, which are within Colfax and Guadalupe counties.
 LCC also has a presence in Pecos and Wagon Mound schools.

 The college derives its name from Maximiliano Luna, who was Speaker of the House of Representatives for the Territory of New Mexico in 1899.
 Luna was also a Captain of the Rough Riders, U.S. Voluntary Cavalry, and a First Lieutenant of the 34th U.S. Volunteer Infantry.
 Many of the Rough Riders, a mounted cavalry unit that fought in Cuba during the Spanish American War, were recruited in Las Vegas.
 In 1929, the popular training site for the New Mexico National Guard on the outskirts of Las Vegas was renamed Camp Luna after the leader who died in the Philippines in 1899.

-Luna Memorial - In June 1987, a final tribute was paid to Captain Maximiliano Luna on the LCC campus.
+Luna Memorial - In June 1987, a tribute was paid to Captain Maximiliano Luna on the LCC campus.
 A memorial stone monument to Luna was rededicated and now stands in front of the Technologies Building.
 It faces the school campus and former training grounds of the New Mexico National Guard and World War II recruits.
 The monument remains a lone sentinel and witness to the progress and many developments that continue to unfold at LCC.
 On November 11, 2019, a framed proclamation honoring Captain Luna was placed on the wall outside the President’s office in the Maria H. Paiz Administration Building.